 - Low Carb Garlic Rosemary Rolls if you want some proper rolls instead of the drop biscuit style.

-After you pop the biscuits in the oven next is our gravy.
+After you pop the biscuits in the oven next is our easy keto gravy.

-Perhaps why I enjoy this recipe so much.
+Perhaps why I enjoy this recipe so much on a low carb diet.
+It is pure comfort food.
 There is about 30 minutes total of work.
-While the biscuits are baking you’ll start making the gravy.
+While the biscuits are baking you'll start making the gravy.

 Brown your sausage (or ground pork works well).
 Once it is cooked set it aside in a separate container.
-Then begin making the gravy with your basic stock, xanthan gum and some spices.
+Then begin making the gravy with your basic stock or broth, xanthan gum and some spices.

 You'll want to deglaze the pan by adding your stock and scraping the bits and flavor that might have been cooked on with the sausage.
 Get ALL those extra tasty bites into our gravy.

-Spoon your gravy on top of some warm biscuits and we’ve got Biscuits and Gravy!
+Spoon your gluten free gravy on top of some warm biscuits and we've got keto Biscuits and Gravy!
 Warm comforting food that will take the chill out of your body and keep you warm this winter.
 Enjoy!

 Almond Flour Biscuits